mwang840/mwang840/README.md

 [UD Course Scheduler Frontend Website](https://github.com/UD-CISC275-S22/cis-scheduler-team-007)

-<p>Written in TypeScript with React.js + Hooks by Maxwell Wang and two other undergraduate students, we were able to design a website that is able to generate a four-year plan for Computer Science/Information Science Majors.
+<p>Written in TypeScript with React.js + Hooks + useState, this website website generates a four-year plan for Computer Science/Information Science Majors.
 On our website, the clients are able to add, delete or change plans, schedules for each semester and each course per semester. </p>

 [Competitive Programming Club](https://github.com/mwang840/CompetiveProgramming)